DrTTom/GordianKnot/README.md

 # Coming features

-- class path elements can be un-selected
+- class path elements can be un-selected (needed ?)
+- specified nodes can be hidden
 - diverse help texts and tool tips
 - some colored traffic lights on the reports page
 - standard license